jonnyt/info.spuffs.social/README.md

-# 🐘 Welcome to Spuffs.social – Your Guide to Mastodon
+# 🐘 Welcome to spuffs.social – Your Guide to Mastodon

 **Spuffs.social** is part of the Mastodon network — a decentralized, community-run alternative to Twitter/X. Whether you’re a casual poster, news junkie, or tech enthusiast, this guide will help you get started.

----

-## 🌍 What is Mastodon?
+## What is Mastodon?

 Mastodon is a social media platform similar to Twitter but with a twist: it's **federated**.
 That means there’s no single company in charge.
 Instead, Mastodon is made up of independently run servers (called **instances**), like **spuffs.social**, that talk to each other.